Luming-L/NGG/presentation.md

 a small region cannot be matched with any reads
 A is a long read.
 B1 and B2 are reads aligned to A.
 Alignments are both broken here.
 "Broken" doesn't mean this read is broken into two parts.
 Just means A and B1/B2 are not consistant in this region.
-If the region where B1 cannot align to A and the region where B2 cannot align to A have the same length, we can take the region in B1/B2 to
+If the region where B1 cannot align to A and the region where B2 cannot align to A have the same length, we can take the region in B1/B2 to patch A.

 #### Alignment breaks